 Many of the really big ammunition manufacturers like Federal, Hornady, Norma, Nosler, Remington, and Swift produce a good quality hunting ammo for all three cartridges.
 Additionally, Barnes and Berger make ammo for the .260 Remington and 6.5 Creedmoor while Lapua, Sellier & Bellot, and Prvi Partizan are also good sources of 6.5×55 SE ammunition.

 Prices and availability vary from region to region, but (in the United States) the 6.5 Creedmoor is by far easiest to find and is usually a little bit less expensive than the others.
 Once again, the situation is different in Europe and the 6.5×55 SE is the most common and least expensive there.

 All three cartridges are relatively popular among reloaders and handloading components are widely available.
-Not only do all three cartridges use the same .264″ diameter bullets, but they also use the same size bullets as other cartridges like the 6.5 Grendel, the 6.5-284 Norma, the 6.5-06, the .264 Winchester Magnum, the 26 Nosler, and the 6.5-300 Weatherby Magnum.
+Not only do all three cartridges use the same .264″ diameter bullets, but they also use the same size bullets as other cartridges like the 6.5 Grendel, the 6.5-284 Norma, the 6.5-06, the .264 Winchester Magnum, the 6.5 PRC, the 26 Nosler, and the 6.5-300 Weatherby Magnum.